Connecting to public Wi-Fi networks - threat or scare?

 - You connect to a hacker's Wi-Fi and type “amazon.com” into your browser

-- If the site uses HTTPS, your browser will check whether the certificate matches the domain.
-If it doesn’t, you'll see a warning like “Your connection is not private”
+- If the fake site uses HTTPS, your browser checks whether the website’s certificate matches the domain

 Summary: If you use internet banking via a web browser and visit HTTPS-secured sites, the browser protects you from being redirected to fake servers by displaying a warning if there are problems with the certificate.
 However, the greatest risk is when a user visits a fake address themselves - for example, by clicking on a phishing link in an email or SMS, or when they access a site without HTTPS security (HTTP only).
 Therefore, it is always important to check the entire address in the browser carefully, not just the lock icon.
 You can learn more about how to protect yourself from phishing attacks in our Cyber Compass course in the Phishing module.